 Location intelligence fuels transformation in the shared mobility business

-Location intelligence is another essential piece of the puzzle that lets us unlock the maximum value within a transportation system.
-Allows designing optimal transit routes and services and helps create an effective digital and physical infrastructure for various logistics and transportation businesses.
+Building intelligence platform is another essential piece of the puzzle that lets us unlock the maximum value within a transportation system.
+Allows designing optimal transit routes and services and helps create an effective digital and physical infrastructure for various logistics and transportation businesses using fleet management systems.
 But what’s more, it also helps to launch those businesses.

 China, Europe and the United States are the shared mobility main markets of nearly $54 billion in total in 2016.
 The market could see a 28 percent annual growth from 2015 to 2030.